 Mostyn Docks follows shortly after on the seaward side.
 After Mostyn the train travels along a stretch of exposed sea wall with the Wirral peninsula and Hilbre Island, home to a colony of grey seals, visible across the Dee estuary.
 A long curve to the west signals our trains arrival on the North Wales coast, at first past sandhills and caravans, then golf links before arriving in Prestatyn - first of the resort towns.

 An Arriva Trains Wales service at Prestatyn

-between the two services at Llandudno Junction is normally just across
+the two services at Llandudno Junction is normally just

-There is much more about this line on my website
+There is much more about this railway line on my website

 The Conwy Valley train, which has probably come from Llandudno, leaves the main line just outside the station.
 We pass under the A55 and the area of marshland on our right is a bird sanctuary owned by the RSPB and open to the public.
 The sanctuary is built on land which was reclaimed following the construction of the Conwy road tunnel.
 Having passed this point, we are presented with a very fine view of the Conwy Estuary at its widest point.
 Conwy Castle, with its attendant bridges and town walls, is clearly seen as is the embankment carrying the former main road and railway.
 We soon arrive at our first stop - Glan Conwy.
 Like all the stations on the branch this is unstaffed, tickets being issued by the conductor-guard.
 At low tide, the marshes here, and indeed the whole length of the tidal River Conwy, is a paradise for bird-watchers - herons, mallard, shelduck, curlews and oyster-catchers, to name but a few, are clearly visible.